Support for Victims of Abuse

 Children who are being abused often love the person who is hurting them.
 Children, therefore, are hesitant to reveal that they are being abused because they fear that they will get the person into trouble if they do so.
 Here are some tips for 'Talking to a Child Who Has Been Abused.'

 The New Jersey Child Protection and Permanency (CP&P) is New Jersey's child protection and child welfare agency.
-CP & P is responsible for investigating all allegations of child abuse and neglect and, if necessary, arranging for the chid's protection and the family's treatment.
-You can find resources for talking with a child who has been abused and other resources related to this topic throughout their website.
+CP&P is responsible for investigating all allegations of child abuse and neglect and, if necessary, arranging for the child's protection and the family's treatment.

 Bullying is unwanted, aggressive behavior among school aged children that involves a real or perceived power imbalance.
 The behavior is repeated, or has the potential to be repeated, over time.
 Find out more about bullying and resources for prevention and response at Stopbullying.gov.